-11. U. T. Cancer Center (U. T. M.D.
-Anderson Hospital Houston): Recommendation to Accept Bequest from the Estate of Aurelia Schmidt Janek, Deceased, Colorado County, Texas, and Request for the Executive Vice Chancellor for Asset Management to Execute Documents Concerning the Distribution and Sale of the Estate Assets After Review and Approval of the Documents by the Office of General Counsel (Exec.
+8. U. T. Cancer Center (U. T. M.D.
+Anderson Hospital -Houston): Acceptance of Bequest from the Estate of Aurelia Schmidt Janek, Deceased, Colorado County, Texas, and Authorization for the Executive Vice Chancellor for Asset Management to Execute Documents Concerning the Distribution and Sale of the Estate Assets After Review and Approval of the Documents by the Office of General Counsel (Exec.
 Com.
-Letter 88-7).--

-The Executive Committee concurs with the recommendation of President LeMaistre and the Office of the Chancellor to accept a bequest of real property and cash from the Estate of Aurelia Schmidt Janek, Deceased, Colorado County, Texas, for cancer research at the U. T. M.D.
-Anderson Hospital - Houston of the U. T. Cancer Center.
+Letter 88-7).--Upon recommendation of the Executive Committee, the Board accepted a bequest of real property and cash from the Estate of Aurelia Schmidt Janek, deceased, Colorado County, Texas, for cancer research at the U. T. M.D.
+Anderson Hospital -Houston of The University of Texas System Cancer Center.
 The U. T. Cancer Center will receive 1/12th of the Estate estimated to be in excess of \$100,000.
 Included in these assets are 4.65 acres of real estate located in Colorado County, Texas, on which is located a 2,000 square foot house appraised at \$37,000.